-KEY FOCUS AREA HOW APPLIED AT GATE 5 The built asset is being delivered to scope.
+The built asset is being delivered to scope.
 A commissioning approach to support the service need is in place.
 The operational strategies and approaches are being developed to deliver the benefits outlined in the Final Business Case.

+Confirmation the scope delivered meets the service need.

-Confirmation the The commissioning The operations will scope delivered approach is robust facilitate the delivery of SERVICE NEED benefits outlined in the meets the service and will result in the service need being Final Business Case. need delivered.
+The commissioning approach is robust and will result in the service need being delivered.